garfix/richard/README.md

 ## Versions

 * 0.4 ?
+    * use sqlite3 for all examples and memory stores
     * storing facts and learning rules
     * classes and instances
     * Cooper's system (1964) demo